So, you’ve decided to host a virtual summit. First, congrats!

 - Establish your expertise and reputation in your industry by positioning yourself as an authority

-- Boost your email marketing by getting leads for your email list
+- Boost your email marketing by getting new leads for your email list

 - Serve your speakers, audience, and community with genuinely awesome summit content &…